Helios113/dyna/README.md

     Plot entropy and maybe seq length as a graph that can scroll and as a total graph -- done

     Plot expert selection -- almost done
+        -- see that it works with microbatching

     Do the same reg loss as they had
+        -- will do

     Make ACT for comparisons
+        -- will do

     Paramterise everything and run

     Fix initialisation
     batch packing

     Shanon entropy being 10 seems highly unlikely
+        -- make shanon entropy for final token as well -- make shanon entropy work as the expert select -- make exit entropy the same and show final entropy as well

+    Exit expert -- might be very good

+        -- we maybe we can look at the entropy

+    For a policy
+        -- give it more info
+    use RL to improve the router's descicion process Temporal iterations
+    Multiple rollouts
+        -- route several times the same tokens

 Entropy calc before applying sigmoid apparently1!!